API-Skeletons/laravel-hal-doctrine/README.md

 # Laravel HAL Doctrine

-This project is a hydrator for [laravel-hal](https://github.com/API-Skeletons/laravel-hal) for Doctrine.
-Instead of manually creating every hydrator for your entities, this hydrator will introspect an entity and generate the HAL for it including links to other collections for one to many relationships and embedding many to one and one to one entities.
+This library provides a hydrator for [laravel-hal](https://github.com/API-Skeletons/laravel-hal) for Doctrine.
+Instead of manually creating every hydrator for your entities, this library will introspect an entity and generate the HAL for it including links to other entities and collections for one to many relationships and embedding many to one and one to one entities.

-A grouped minimal configuration file will allow for excluded fields and associations and configure the routes for each entity.
+A grouped minimal configuration file allows for excluded fields and associations and configures the routes for each entity.

 ## Use